mohammedzamakhan/toddmotto.github.io/_posts/2013-03-07-writing-the-best-css-when-building-with-html5.md

 {:toc}
 </div>

-### Becoming HTML agnostic

-HTML agnostic means to use as little HTML in your CSS (or none).
-The key factor here is to _avoid_ becoming markup reliant and _avoid_ declaring qualified names (the element name).
 Let's take a basic structure for an unordered list navigation:

 {% highlight html %}
 <ul>